A mathematically-inspired double-knit throw blanket

 The first Sierpinski blanket was made to be a baby blanket partially because I (and my sample knitter) didn’t have time to do what I really wanted to do.
 Finally, I had the time to realize my original plan, and the new version is a full 45″ throw blanket.

-This pattern is currently available only in the 2018 revision of Extreme Double-knitting.
+This pattern is currently available only in Extreme Double-knitting.